Vaccination Should we vaccinate?Questions we are asked as vets:

 Cats and Kittens

 Again 1 dose at 3 months old should be enough they are all live virus vaccines.
-Titre test to check they have worked
+Titre test to check they have worked at 4 months of age.

 There are exclusions and exceptions to all situations and you should consult with you holistic vet if for example you are a breeder